Worklytics/psoxy/docs/sources/msft-365/readme.md

 as `azure-ad`, `outlook-cal` or `outlook-mail`.
 The AAD application created will have the right permissions to access to MSFT Graph API to perform the requests from proxy.

-The user who require following at least following roles enabled in its account:
+Users will require following at least following roles enabled in its account:
 - [Cloud Application Administrator](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#cloud-application-administrator).
 This is to create/update/delete AAD applications and its settings during Terraform apply command.
 - [Privileged Role Administrator](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#privileged-role-administrator) to perform [admin consent](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent?pivots=ms-graph#prerequisites) operation once to grant permission access to MSFT Graph API from the AAD application.
 This has to be done after Terraform execution, following our instructions on *TODO - setup ..* markdown document generated after